Study modes: Full-time

 Current research opportunities in this area include:

+Research group leaders within the Centre For Medical Informatics offer projects as first PhD supervisors.
 In addition, group leaders from the other two Centres in the Usher Institute (the Centre for Population Health Sciences and the Centre for Global Health Research) act as either co-supervisors, or, depending on the specific topic and primary methodology of the PhD, as first supervisors.

 Second (or third) supervisors from University research centres outwith Usher and other associated institutes e.g. the Farr Institute, Institute of Genetics and Molecular Medicine and Asthma UK Centre for Applied Research may also be available.